Click above to watch my VLOG – 6 Tips to Smoothly Transition into Spring and Daylight Savings, or feel free to read the transcript below instead!

 My fourth tip is about optimizing your bedtime routine.
 There are researchers from the University of Indiana finding that having a less active mind was the result of following a bedtime routine.

 This is really important for us as adults, to really relax our mind and go into a more relaxing mode where we can recharge and regenerate and let our organs do the same.

 We’ve already talked about adding some magnesium oil, taking a nice hot shower or a nice hot bath, and I would also add drinking a sleep elixir.
-We have tons of recipes here at mysolluna.com you an check out.
+We have tons of recipes, available on the blog, that you an check out.

 We just had my new book come out called Recipes for Your Perfectly Imperfect Life, which is perfect for this.
 Maybe some time to journal.
-We have lots of journal prompts that we offer every week in the feel good circle.
+We have lots of journal prompts that we offer every week in the Solluna Circle.
 Anything that feels really nice and relaxing to you in the evening is important to get into that rhythm of telling your body, reminding your body that it’s time to take a nice sigh and relax.